walterhwan/rail_authentication_notes/README.md

 end
 ```

-### HTML "methods" and Their Corresponding Controller Action
+### HTTP "methods" and Their Corresponding Controller Action
 i.e if you have object resources

 Prefix | http methods | Controller Action | (defalut) URI Pattern